 By default, there are no Monitored Tokens.
-This means that the system will
+This means that the system monitors

 By utilizing the API endpoint